pypingou/pygallery/README.md

 **1. Ensure Container is Running (Internal Port Only):**

-Your `photo-gallery.container` file (or `podman run` command) **should not** publish port 80 or 8000 to the host if Apache is handling the public-facing access.
+Your `pygallery-app.container` file (or `podman run` command) **should not** publish port 80 or 8000 to the host if Apache is handling the public-facing access.
 It only needs to listen on port 5000 internally.
 You can remove `PublishPort` from your Quadlet file or bind it to `127.0.0.1` for internal testing: `PublishPort=127.0.0.1:8080:5000`.

 **2. Apache Configuration (`/etc/httpd/conf.d/gallery.conf`):**